 It was one of our favorite days as our young chef first took us to the market to select our items to prepare and then instructed us as we prepared a fish soup bouillabaisse style, duck breast, and a chocolate cake with a raspberry melted heart, which we then ate before returning to the boat.
 It was one of our favorite days on the trip.

-If you haven’t seen Avignon, by all means go on the tour of the city.
+If you haven’t seen Avignon, by all means, go on a tour of the city.
 The Papal Palace where the Popes were in residence during the 14th century is not to be missed.

 Small villages such as Viviers and Beaune were charming and historic.
 Lyon, while much larger, the gourmet tour led us through a few of the hundred secret passageways in the old quarters, where homes were tucked away under roofed alleys.
 We sampled pastries and such from shops along the way.